losebabyweight.com.au

 2. Place the chocolate into a heat-proof bowl.
 Suspend the bowl over a pan of barely simmering water.
 Melt the chocolate, stirring occasionally, until no lumps remain.
 Take the chocolate off the heat and then leave it to cool slightly.
 If the chocolate is too hot, it will scramble the eggs and so it’s best to cool it to prevent this from happening.

-3. Beat the eggs with the sugar using an electric mixer until pale, fluffy and combined.
+3. Beat the eggs with the sugar or Natvia using an electric mixer until pale, fluffy and combined.
 Add the vanilla extract and the maple syrup and beat until smooth for 1-2 minutes.

 4. Gently fold the self-raising flour, plain flour, cocoa powder, table salt, bicarbonate of soda and ground almonds into the egg mixture using a spatula until you have a smooth cake mixture.